Red Rigger Kinky Candles

 - When dripping handheld candles, like the Riggers, rotate the candle occasionally to ensure it melts evenly around and down.

 - Do not drip candles from upside down, as this increases heat, can starve the wick of oxygen and creates black sooting.
 Drip candles from a bit above horizontal, or close to, only inverting briefly if needed.

 - Wax play can be very messy.
 Make clean-up easier by always using a dropsheet.
 We recommend laying down a plastic drop sheet, old towel, or other material that will protect the surface you are using.

 - Long (bbq style), windproof or electric lighters are highly recommended, especially for performances and if you’re playing at a club with various drafts and breezes.

 - Do not get wax on clothing or other porous materials and surfaces as candle colours may stain.

 - If you allow the wax to pool, it will become slightly hotter, since it has prolonged time close to the flame.
 If you wish to wait for a large melt pool, we recommend extinguishing the flame and waiting for the wax pool to cool slightly, before pouring.
 If unsure, a thermometer comes in very handy or just dip your fingertip in the melt pool, to test before splashing.

 - When using our candles in rope suspension lines, always keep a watchful eye on the flames proximity to the rope and to skin and hair.
-We also recommend that you keep the candle approx. 50cm or more from the bottoms skin and periodically change the spot where the candle/s are dripping.
-The bottom can also be advised to move a limb slightly or twist the body to alter the candle wax’s trajectory if it starts feeling too hot.
+We also recommend that you periodically change the spot where the candle/s are dripping so that the wax gets a chance to cool and harden.